danilo.pianini@unibo.it

 Closures are supported

-They are allowed on vars as well as on vals
+They are allowed on var

 // Side effecting from functional manipulation is bad though